 It’s intense.
 Maybe overkill.
 But it’s one of my most treasured pieces of camping gear, and an absolute must-have.

 Speaking of must-haves, you can go ahead and add this ultra-light cooking stove to your cart now.
-I know it seems like a hardcore backcountry tool (which it can be) but honestly, this thing is just as great for a mid-hike cup of coffee or lazy, half-in-the-tent soup reheat.
+I know it seems like a hardcore backcountry survival tool (which it can be) but honestly, this little pocket stove is just as great for a mid-hike cup of coffee or lazy, half-in-the-tent cooking sesh.